quicwg/base-drafts/draft-ietf-quic-tls.md

 A receiving endpoint detects an update when the KEY_PHASE bit does not match what it is expecting.
-It creates a new secret (see Section 7.2 of {{!TLS13}}) and the corresponding read key and IV using the same variation on HKDF as defined in {{protection-keys}}; that is, the prefix "quic " is used in place of "tls13 ".
+It creates a new secret (see Section 7.2 of {{!TLS13}}) and the corresponding read key and IV using the same HKDF-Expand-Label function used in TLS.

 If the packet can be decrypted and authenticated using the updated key and IV, then the keys the endpoint uses for packet protection are also updated.
 The